 5. Be flexible with dates and times.
 This is kind of obvious and it’s no secret that airfares are generally higher on certain days.
 That’s why you want to cast a wide net and search multiple days around the day you want to travel.
 Typically, flying on Tuesdays, Wednesdays, and Saturdays can be cheaper.
 Red-eye flights are also often less expensive.

 6. If you find an unbelievable deal, grab it!
 Most airlines have a 24-hour cancellation clause (double check) if you find a better deal.
-I can’t tell you how many times I found an amazing deal and kept searching but went I go back, that deal was gone.
-Keep in mind that airline algorithms are constantly changing.
+I can’t tell you how many times I found an amazing deal and kept searching but when I go back, that deal was gone.
+Keep in mind that airline algorithms are constantly changing so finding cheap flights just takes time.

 7. Set price alerts.
 Most flight search engines and apps allow you to set alerts for price drops on specific routes.
 This way, you can book when the price is at its lowest.